 Business Office personnel manage the financial affairs of graduate students.
 Students' accounts may be viewed in their my.mbu.edu account.
 Payments by credit card or e-check may be made online.
-All online students need to pay the full amount for the course at least 7 days prior to the beginning of the course.
+All online students need to pay the full amount for the course at least seven (7) days prior to the beginning of the course.

 Students may withdraw from an online class or change an online class from Credit to Audit any time prior to the fourth week of the semester without an academic penalty.
-When students withdraw from an online class either voluntarily or by dismissal (except for military service), the following refund policies apply:
+Students who withdraw from an online class either voluntarily or by dismissal (except for military service), are refunded based on the following schedule:

-- During the first week, students will owe 25 percent. - During the second week, students will owe 50 percent. - During the third week, students will owe 75 percent. - After the third week of a class, students will be responsible for the entire tuition charges. - Veterans under Public Law 89-358 will be refunded on a daily prorated basis.
+- Withdraw prior to the start date: 100% tuition refund - Withdraw during the first week, 75% tuition refund. - Withdraw during the second week, 50% tuition refund. - Withdraw during the third week: 25% tuition refund - Withdraw during the fourth week: 0 % refund. - After the third week of a class, students will be responsible for the entire tuition charges.

+• Veterans under Public Law 89-358 will be refunded on a daily prorated basis.

 Exceptions to the refund policy are made for distance classes as required by statute for students completing coursework in certain states.
-For a full list of these exceptions please visit our state-specific policies page.
+For a full list of these exceptions please visit our MBU Graduate Programs page which includes state-specific information.